Moisturizers VS Serums: What Makes Them Different?

 - Serums are thinner and have a lighter consistency than most moisturizers.

-- Serums are comprised of smaller molecules and are able to penetrate the deep lipid layers of the skin – deeper than moisturizers.
+- Serums are comprised of smaller molecules and can penetrate the deep lipid layers of the skin – deeper than moisturizers.

 - Serums contain concentrated active ingredients (vitamins, minerals, botanicals, antioxidants, etc.) to help soothe, nourish, replenish and rejuvenate the skin.